 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can occur at any time, and are a common problem for households.
-It’s unpleasant dirty, inconvenient, and messy, and require immediate attention.
-However, you do not always require the plumber right away.
-In this blog post we’ll walk you through simple steps to get your toilet unclogged in no time.
+Toilet blockages can occur anytime and are a common issue for homeowners.
+They can be unpleasant messy and uninspiring and requires immediate attention.
+However, you don’t always need to call an emergency plumber right away.
+In this blog we’ll guide you through simple steps to unclog your toilet in no time.

 Key Takeaways

-- Toilet blockages can be solved using simple tools and techniques such as a plunger, baking soda
+- Toilet blockages can be resolved with the use of simple tools such as plungers, baking soda

 The Tools You’ll Need

-Before we start it is essential to have these tools handy:
+Before we start, it’s essential to be prepared with these tools at hand:

 - Rubber Gloves